Women's suffrage in Alaska

-Women's suffrage in Alaska was won fairly easily for white women in 1913.
-Prior to becoming a territory, white women were able to vote in school board elections.
+Women's suffrage was won fairly easily for non-native women in Alaska in 1913.
+Prior to becoming a territory, non-native women were able to vote in school board elections.
 Women's suffrage work took place in the Alaska chapters of the Women's Christian Temperance Union (WCTU).
 After Alaska was admitted as a territory, the first Territorial Legislature passed a women's suffrage bill in 1913 and was signed into law on March 21.
-This law only applied to white women since Alaska Natives were not considered citizens of the United States.
+This law only applied to non-native women since Alaska Natives were not considered citizens of the United States.
 Alaska Natives continued to fight for the right to vote, along with other civil rights throughout the twentieth and twenty-first century.

 Women's suffrage

 The United States Congress passed a law in 1904, giving all adult citizens in Alaska the right to vote and women the right to vote in school board elections.
 Early white women's rights activists were active in the Women's Christian Temperance Union (WCTU) in Territorial Alaska.
 The Skagway, Alaska WCTU was very active in their own community.
 Members of the Alaska WCTU eventually felt that to pass successful temperance efforts meant they would need the right to vote.
 Liquor licenses were voted on and issued on an annual basis in Territorial Alaska since 1908.

 One member of the Alaskan chapters of WCTU, Cornelia Templeton Jewett Hatcher, was also a suffragist who advocated for women's right to vote in the territory.
 In 1912 Hatcher drafted and solicited signatures on a women's suffrage petition to the Territorial Legislature.
 Lena Morrow Lewis arrived in Alaska in 1912 where she served as an American Socialist Party leader for five years.
 During this time she advocated for women's suffrage and helped women with voting issues.
 In Skagway, Alaska, women lobbied congressional delegate, James Wickersham, for women's suffrage.
 The Western Federation of Miners came out in favor of women's suffrage in Alaska.
 Overall, the press was also supportive of women's suffrage in the state.
 The Daily Alaska Dispatch, a Republican newspaper, "actively supported" women's suffrage.